Mohamed-EzzatII/kubernetes_for_absolute_beginners_mumshad_udemy/examples/extras/00_enviroment_variables_secrets/readME.md

 # Enviroment Variables In Kubernetes

-we use enviroment variables to pass anything to our object.
 #### we have 3 methods to make enviroment variables : -
 1. pass it normailly in the object creation yaml file
 2. make a configMap and add the enviroment variables in it normally, then include that file in our object (we can select specific enviroment from the configMap or add it all)